 If a student may need some extra help, Ayusa will help to find additional resources or tutoring for the student, to support the student’s academic success.

-Ayusa exchange students are expected to maintain a 2.0 GPA.
+Ayusa exchange students are expected to maintain a ‘C’ in each of their classes.
 If students need extra help in their classes for any reason, Ayusa will help arrange tutoring or extra help for our students to help bring improve their grades.

 Ayusa honors all school enrollment standards, academic and student placement criteria specified in school or district policy guidelines.
 Whenever possible, students should be enrolled in a standard curriculum that includes English, U.S. History, science, and math.